MicrosoftDocs/architecture-center/docs/networking/hub-spoke-vwan-architecture-content.md

 ![Hub-spoke reference architecture infographic](media/hub-spoke-vwan-architecture-002.png)

-As depicted in above figure, with this architecture it is possible to have
+As depicted in above figure, with this architecture it is possible to have the following:
 * A full meshed hubs among Azure Virtual Networks.
 * Branch to Azure connectivity
 * Branch to Branch connectivity